On linearised and elliptic versions of the Kashiwara-Vergne Lie algebra: Reformulation of the definition of and definition of the linearized Lie algebra

-where the sum in the right-hand factor is over all monomials of weight $n$ and depth $r$.
-Equivalently, $b$ is push-constant if it does not contain $y^n$ and for all monomials $w\ne x^n$, we have
+where the sum in the right-hand factor is over all monomials of weight $n$ and depth $r$ (for $push$, see \eqref{pushoperator}).
+Equivalently, $b$ is push-constant for the value $c$ if it does not contain $y^n$ and for all monomials $w\ne x^n$ {with depth $r$ and weight $n$}, we have

-where $(b|v)$ denotes the coefficient of the monomial $v$ in $b$, and $Push(w)$ is the list (with possible repetitions) $[w,push(w),\ldots,push^r(w)]$.
-If $c=0$, then $b$ is said to be {\it push-neutral}.
-If $b$ is a scalar multiple of $x^n$, then $b$ is push-neutral by default. } \end{defn}
+where $(b|v)$ denotes the coefficient of the monomial $v$ in $b$, and $Push(w)$ is the list (with possible repetitions) $[w,push(w),\ldots,push^r(w)]$. {The monomial $x^n$ is said to be push-constant for its own coefficient.
+If $b$ is push-constant for the value $c=(b|x^n)$, then we say that $b$ is {\it strictly push-constant.
+If $c=0$, then $b$ is said to be {\it push-neutral} (cf. Definition \ref{defn:push}). } }} \end{defn}

-{\bf Example.} The simplest example of a push-constant polynomial is the sum of all monomials of a given depth, for example
+\begin{exm} The simplest example of a push-constant polynomial is obtained by separating the full set of words of given degree $n$ and depth $d$ into push-orbits, taking one representative $w$ from each push-orbit, and summing over the lists $Push(w)$.
+For example when $n=5$ and $d=2$, the full list of words is given by the 10 words